Lewisdev94/cryptobase/README.md

 - Switchable currencies

 ## Implemented Updates
+- Link to portfolio opens in new tab (24/01/2022)
+- Favicons added (24/01/2022)
+- Coin table is now tabbable (24/01/2022)
+- Coin table reduces number of columns when screen size is too narrow (24/01/2022)
+- Coin table has hover and focus states (24/01/2022)
+- Pagination updates - no longer shifts when arrows disappear (24/01/2022)
+- Refresh no longer shows 404 on live server (24/01/2022)
+- Access non index url before index no longer shows 404 on live server (24/01/2022)
 - Homepage now has a background image (18/01/2022)
 - Page titles update with coin selected (18/01/2022)
 - Restyled the main coins table (18/01/2022)